kevinslondon/Yogaground/readme.md

 This should provision a Ubuntu 14 virtual server.

-After the vagrant build is completed, log into the console and run composer update
+After the vagrant build is completed, log into the console (vagrant ssh) and run composer update